anotherSimpleCoder/asr-v1/README.md

 Get started
 -----------
-To use ASR you also have to get the SDL2 framework, which you can get here: https://www.libsdl.org/ After that you move the files to it's respective folders in your projects.
-(source files to source folder, header files to header folder)
+There is no need to download SDL since it is already included in the library (both in include files and the library).
 In order to use the ASR commands add the following line on the beginning of your cpp file.

 ```cpp
 #include "asr.h
 ```
 That's it!
-You're now able to use the ASR "library".
+You're now able to use the ASR library in your project.

 Use ASR in your project